 Using a professional sending service such as MailPoet, which boasts a 97.5% deliverability rate, ensures you can maintain maximum deliverability for your emails, improving your chances of higher click-through rates.

-Professional sending services, such as MailPoet, which has dedicated email infrastructure, are purpose-built for email with a range of specialist monitoring tools and bounce handling features to ensure emails are delivered on time, every time.
+Professional sending services which have dedicated email infrastructure, are purpose-built for email with a range of specialist monitoring tools and bounce handling features to ensure emails are delivered on time, every time.

 5. Make Your Call-to-Action (CTA) Clear